Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 ### Lightweight Model

 Follow this for generating files for training [5]: https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10

 Follow this for generating files for training MobileNet [6]: https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi

 Follow this for implementing a pre-trained model [7]: https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Raspberry_Pi_Guide.md

+It's important to follow the steps properly in these tutorials, yet there may be some sources of error.
+For that, you may refer to the document --aa in the github.
+It has the steps as well as some Notes, Possible sources of error and the ways to mitigate them.
+The possible sources of error and the ways to mitigate them have always been given below.

 ## Timeline for Project **